input-output-hk/peras-design/site/reports/tech-report-2.md

 In no way does Peras weaken any of the security guarantees provided by Praos or Genesis.
 Under strongly adversarial conditions, where an adversary can trigger a Peras voting cool-down period, the protocol in essence reverts to the Praos protocol, but for a duration somewhat longer than the Praos security parameter.
 Otherwise, settlement occurs after each Peras round.
 This document has approximately mapped the trade-off between having a short duration for each round (and hence faster settlement) versus having a high resistance to an adversary forcing the protocol into a cool-down period.
 It also estimates the tradeoff between giving chains a larger boost for each certificate (and hence stronger anchoring of that chain) versus keeping the cool-down period shorter.

 ## Recommended next steps

+The Peras workshop recently held in Edinburgh identified the following possible next steps for prototyping and analysis of the protocol:

 - Complete proofs.
     - Voting strings.